jonnyz32/UofTFriends/README.md

 How to use:
 The starting page of the app is /signup.
 From this page you will be able to login as an existing user or signup as a new user.
-If you want to login as an existing user, use the following credentials
+If you want to login as an existing user, you can choose from signing in as our admin user or our regular user.
+To simplify things, we will show how to login as an admin at the end.
+Here is how to login as a regular user.

+Regular user:

 username: user
 password: password